 Being relatively familiar with what goes on behind the scenes on such sites, I tend to rank the security they offer higher than more obvious considerations like price.
 The gold standard for me is the availability of PayPal as a payment option.
 There was a time when asking users to pay using PayPal was seen as second rate, which resulted in many online retailers discounting it in favour of custom solutions that made their online presence seem apparently more sophisticated.

 Thankfully, those days are gone.
-PayPal have a proven track record when it comes to credit card security, and my advise would be to always choose PayPal as your payment option rather than entering your card details anew into a integrated payment system, and if you really need to, make sure to use a credit card interest calculator first.
+PayPal have a proven track record when it comes to credit card security, and my advise would be to always choose PayPal as your payment option rather than entering your card details into a integrated payment system, and if you really need to, make sure to use a credit card interest calculator first.

 In the absence of PayPal, I would always favour payment solutions that link into payment gateways like Realex and WorldPay.
 These solutions require you to enter your credit cards details, but these are either forwarded directly to the payment gateway provider, or entered on a page provided by the gateway provider.
 The key thing to understand is that the organisation you purchasing the product or service from has very limited responsibility in terms of managing your credit card data.
 This is a good thing, because it means they have to deal with the issue of information security being a drag on profitability less frequently than organisations that attempt to process credit card payments themselves.